MLH/mlh-hackathon-organizer-guide/vision.md

 Is your hackathon going to be known as the place to build your sickest hardware hacks or is it going to be a mobile app paradise?
 Maybe you’ll even do a throwback and focus on web/desktop apps.

 Hackathons are more than just one-off events.
-They build a community.
+They build a community that lives on far beyond that weekend.
 What does that community care about?

 People are going to be spending hours upon hours with one another at your hackathon.
 Create an environment that empowers people to do the impossible, inspires creativity, and most importantly, makes people feel comfortable.
 It doesn't happen by itself.